The Re-sentencing of Queena's Attacker

 Praying before the re-sentencing 2/9/17

 At numerous moments throughout the day, I glanced over to Kendrick, trying to extrapolate any kind of emotion that could dictate potential inward feelings.
-During the defense witnesses testimonies I saw him wipe his eyes a few times during the descriptions of the abuse he lived through.
+During the defense witnesses' testimonies, I saw him wipe his eyes a few times during the descriptions of the abuse he lived through.
 As a mother of a little boy, my heart broke for Kendrick.
 Did he ever have anyone in his corner?
-All of the evidence given in the courtroom tells me that he was failed, time and time again, by those who he held closest to his heart.
+All of the evidence given in the courtroom tells me that he was failed, time and time again, by those whom he held closest to his heart.

 Queena, with my son, Ethan- January 2016